angband/angband/docs/hacking/how-it-works.rst

 The stats generation code aims to make it easy to analyze object generation, monster generation, and other Angband processes suitable for Monte Carlo simulation.
-The supplied perl script (run-stats) repeatedly invokes the angband executable with the stats pseudo-visual module.
-Each call initializes a player, walks her down the dungeon, and, for each dungeon level between one and ninety-nine, kills all the monsters on the generated map and dumps information about the monsters and objects therein.
-The perl script then collects this information and outputs statistics about it as desired.
+The stats pseudo-visual module will repeatedly create a character, walk her down the dungeon, and, for each dungeon level, kill the monsters there and dump information about the monsters and objects.
+The end result is a SQLite3 database, written to the stats subdirectory of Angband's user directory.
+A similar procedure is used by the ``S`` debugging command.
+It will generate a text file summarizing the monsters and objects generated.
+That output may be more accessible, since one doesn't have to deal with the structure of the database, but the database stores finer-grained classifications of the objects and monsters.